What are HAAs and Why Care?

 Additionally, if you live near an agricultural area, or if your region has recently experienced flooding, if your well has undergone work or repairs, you’ll want to test your water as soon as possible to ensure no contaminants have been introduced into the supply.

-Your Los Angeles Culligan Man is always happy to test your water and learn your individual water needs.
-He or she can also make a recommendation about what kind of water treatment system or haloacetic acid water filter would be right for your home and your water supply.
+Your local Los Angeles Culligan Man is always happy to test your water and learn your individual water needs.
+He or she can also make a recommendation about what kind of water treatment system or water filter would be right for treating haloacetic acids in your Los Angeles water.